 For multiple dwellings, ceiling height contributes to the perceived spaciousness of interiors.
-Room width, depth and height should be considered together to create wellproportioned spaces.
+Room width, depth and height should be considered together to create well-proportioned spaces.
 Correct proportions, along with generous sized windows can improve daylighting, thermal performance and facilitate good natural ventilation.

-Where minimum dimensions for the primary living space cannot be achieved, additional ceiling height should be considered to ensure the living space is proportionate to the type and size of the dwelling and provides adequate amenity.
+Where minimum dimensions for the primary living space of a multiple dwelling cannot be achieved, additional ceiling height should be considered to ensure the living space is proportionate to the size of the dwelling and provides adequate amenity.

-The maximum depth of a single aspect primary living space can be increased where it can be demonstrated that appropriate levels of daylighting can still be achieved e.g. the extent of glazing is increased such as through the provision of full height glazing.
+The maximum depth of a single aspect primary living space for multiple dwellings can be increased where it can be demonstrated that appropriate levels of daylighting can still be achieved e.g. the extent of glazing is increased such as through the provision of full height glazing.
 Avoid geometries, dimensions and proportions for open plan living areas that create functional inefficiencies and are impractical to furnish.